yuexuanren/yuexuanren.github.io/_pages/about.md

 **Welcome!**

 I am a final-year Ph.D.
 Candidate in Economics at Singapore Management University.
 My research interests are in the fields of econometric theory, with a specialization in financial econometrics.

-I am on the 2024/2025 job market and will be available for interviews.

 ### Contact